 It stretches 130 kilometers from northwest to southeast and has a total area of 3,276 square kilometers.
 Mountains may be found to the west, including the 1,594-meter Maji Kununua and the 762-meter Kinondo (1,620 m).

 Mkomazi is a delightful stopover between the northern safari circuit and the east coast, and a natural gem that is shockingly under the radar.
 The enormous beauty really absorbs you.
 You’ll be able to see the snow-capped summit of Mount Kilimanjaro in the distance while sitting in the verdant valley between the Usambara and Pare Eastern Arc Mountains.

-Mkomazi is located south of the dry Sahel region and borders Kenya’s Tsavo National Park to the east.
+Mkomazi is located at the southern tip of the sahel zone and to the east borders Tsavo West National Park in Kenya.
+Together with Tsavo, it forms one of the largest and most important protected ecosystems on earth.
 The park is used as a grazing zone for mammals from the nearby dryer, despite its name, which comes from the Pare tribe’s phrase for “scoop of water.”
 It’s remarkable how well adapted all of the local plants and animals are to the dry conditions.
 Many towering baobab trees are a defining feature, and around half of the plant species there are unique to this area.

 Wildlife in Mkomazi National Park